P-Jay-C/P-Jay-C/README.md

 - 👋 Hi, I’m @P.Jay
 - 👀 I’m interested in Programming, Database Systems, Data Science and Data Analysis
-- 🌱 I’m currently learning Python,C,Excel and any thing data related
+- 🌱 I’m currently learning Python,C,SQL, R ,Excel and any thing data related
 - 💞️ I’m looking to collaborate on projects with other users
 - 📫 How to reach me azilakujeremiah@gmail.com